mwotton/roboservant/README.md

 that other calls that don't have direct data dependencies were important, but we definitely know we need the direct data dependencies.

+The provenance stuff is a bit underbaked.
+It should at least pull a representation of the route chosen rather than just an integer index.

 It would also be nice to have a robust strategy for deriving recursive datatypes, or at least rejecting attempts to generate them that don't end in an infinite loop.

+Currently the `FlattenServer` instance for `:>` is quadratic.
+It would be nice to fix this but I lack the art.